rashmisrm/MorphoGenie/README.md

 ## Testing with pre-trained models

-Download and extract the Models.7z file here[pre-trained model](https://hkuhk-my.sharepoint.com/my?id=%2Fpersonal%2Frashmism%5Fhku%5Fhk%2FDocuments%2FMorphoGenieLink%2FModels&ga=1).
+Download and extract the Models.7z file [pre-trained model](https://hkuhk-my.sharepoint.com/my?id=%2Fpersonal%2Frashmism%5Fhku%5Fhk%2FDocuments%2FMorphoGenieLink%2FModels&ga=1).
 Place the 'Models' folder in the root directory.

-Testing dataset comprising 1500 cell images takes 1 minute.

 Load the and select the dataset for testing.
 This step generates Latent.csv and Label.csv for downstream analysis such as cell data visualization, classification and interpretation tasks.